imAtulSharma/Input-Constraints/ReadMe.md

 # Input Constraints

-I have made an application to take a required string.
+I have made an application to take a required string.<br>
+Download [APK](https://github.com/imAtulSharma/Input-Constraints/releases/download/v1.0/app-debug.apk) for the application.

 ## What new I have learned in this?